Tutorial

 end

-And to test the signup/json web token creation I can add these tests:
+And to test the signup/JSON Web Token creation I can add these tests:

-# test/tutorial_web/controllers/api/session_controller_test.exs
+# test/my_app_web/controllers/api/session_controller_test.exs

-defmodule TutorialWeb.Api.SessionControllerTest do
+defmodule MyAppWeb.Api.SessionControllerTest do

-use TutorialWeb.ConnCase, async: true
+use MyAppWeb.ConnCase, async: true

-import Tutorial.AccountsFixtures
+import MyApp.AccountsFixtures

 setup do